sosgang/bond/README.md

 ### 2.2 Bibliographic and citation data

-- [**bib-cit_data**](https://github.com/sosgang/bond/tree/main/bib-cit_data): contains all the bibliographic and citation data of the candidates and the commission.
+- [**bib-cit_data** folder](https://github.com/sosgang/bond/tree/main/bib-cit_data): contains all the bibliographic and citation data of the candidates and the commission.
 Candidates' data is divided into Jsons files that are named after the term candidates applied in (e.g. "t1" for first term), the role (e.g. "AP" for Associate Professorship) and the field (e.g. "10-G1") they applied for.
 Each Jsons file contains a dict of dicts.
 Keys are the candidates' identifiers and values are the candidates' dictionaries.
 Each candidate's dictionary contains:
   - "AuIds" : list of MAG Author Ids found for the candidates
   - "pubbs" : list of publications contained in the candidate's CV as a list of dictionaries
     - Each publication is a dictionary with year, title, Paper Id, DOI, ISSN, ISBN, citing and cited publications